Ridge of the attack

 (Sidebar letter not transcribed.
 Click on the picture to read it.)

 Location.
 35° 2.347′ N, 89° 39.966′ W. Marker is in Collierville, Tennessee, in Shelby County.
-Marker is at the intersection of Center Street and West South Street on Center Street.
+Memorial is at the intersection of Center Street and West South Street on Center Street.
 Touch for map.
-Marker is at or near this postal address: 215 South Center St., Collierville TN 38017, United States of America.
+Marker is at or near this postal address: 215 South Center St, Collierville TN 38017, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Collierville United Methodist Church (approx. ¼ mile away); Collierville, Tenn. (approx. ¼ mile away); Battle of Collierville (approx. ¼ mile away); The Wigfall Grays (approx. ¼ mile away); Presbyterian Church of Collierville (approx. ¼ mile away); Saint Andrew's Episcopal Church (approx. ¼ mile away); a different marker also named Battle of Collierville (approx. 0.3 miles away); Chalmers's Collierville Raid (approx. 0.3 miles away).
+Memphis & Charleston Railroad (approx. 0.2 miles away); The Original Depot (approx. 0.2 miles away); The Battle of Collierville (approx. 0.2 miles away); Collierville United Methodist Church (approx. ¼ mile away); Collierville, Tenn. (approx. ¼ mile away); a different marker also named Battle of Collierville (approx. ¼ mile away); The Wigfall Grays (approx. ¼ mile away); History Of The Collierville Town Square (approx. ¼ mile away).
 Touch for a list and map of all markers in Collierville.

 Credits.
 This page was last revised on October 25, 2018.
-This page originally submitted on June 24, 2018, by Christopher Wallace Martin of Germantown, Tennessee.
-This page has been viewed 65 times since then and 5 times this year.
+It was originally submitted on June 24, 2018, by Christopher Wallace Martin of Germantown, Tennessee.
+This page has been viewed 158 times since then and 42 times this year.
 Photos: 1. submitted on June 24, 2018, by Christopher Wallace Martin of Germantown, Tennessee.
 2. submitted on October 22, 2018, by Christopher Wallace Martin of Germantown, Tennessee. • Andrew Ruppenstein was the editor who published this page.